About Loud & Proud Records

 Madelyn Scarpulla – General Manager

 Madelyn Scarpulla, General Manager, Loud & Proud Records, has enjoyed an illustrious career in the music business, having held senior positions at five major record labels, a major artist management company, a major-market radio station, and two independent labels.
-Scarpulla’s history is brimming with countless success stories, ranging from marketing, branding and imaging to radio promotion, publicity, online marketing and non-traditional business development.
-She has worked with a wide range of artists in various genres, including Nickelback, Lenny Kravitz, Lynyrd Skynyrd, Young the Giant, Led Zeppelin, Bon Jovi, KISS, INXS, Slipknot, Earth Wine & Fire, John Mellencamp, Ray J and Morrissey.
+Scarpulla’s history is brimming with countless success stories in marketing and creative services, radio promotion, publicity, and non-traditional business development.
+She has worked with a wide range of artists in various genres, including Nickelback, Lenny Kravitz, Lynyrd Skynyrd, Young the Giant, Led Zeppelin, Bon Jovi, KISS, INXS, Slipknot, Earth Wine & Fire, John Mellencamp, Ray J, and Morrissey.

-Scarpulla’s current responsibilities as General Manager of Loud & Proud Records include designing marketing, sales and promotion strategies and originating creative material and content for the entire diverse Loud & Proud roster, managing all label operations, liasing with RED Distribution and connecting directly with artists and managers.
+Scarpulla’s current responsibilities as General Manager of Loud & Proud Records include designing marketing, sales, advertising, and promotion strategies, and originating creative material and content for the entire diverse Loud & Proud roster.
+She also manages all label operations, liases with ADA Distribution, and connects directly with artists and managers.
 Scarpulla also strategizes closely with Owner & President Tom Lipsky to lead Loud & Proud into the future as a multi-genre artist-friendly label environment for veteran and emerging artists of all levels and status.

-Scarpulla began her career as an Assistant Program & Promotions Director at WIYY Radio in Baltimore, MD in 1985.
-She transitioned to Polygram Records in Washington, DC, where she held the position of Mid-Atlantic Radio Promotion Manager before relocating to New York City as Product Manager for PolyGram where she worked with KISS, Tears For Fears, The Scorpions, Def Leppard, Ugly Kid Joe and many more.
+Scarpulla began her career at WIYY Radio in Baltimore, MD.
+She transitioned to radio promotion at Polygram Records in Washington, DC, before relocating to New York City as Product Manager for PolyGram where she worked with KISS, Tears For Fears, The Scorpions, Def Leppard, Bon Jovi, and many more.
+Her career includes management (John Mellencamp, KIX), and stints in marketing and sales at Arista, Mercury, Columbia, and Atlantic.

-In 2004, Scarpulla was named Senior Vice President, Marketing for Sanctuary Records Group, where she reported to Tom Lipsky on such diverse projects as KISS (yet again), Robert Plant, Morrissey, The Allman Brothers, Tegan & Sara.
+As Senior Vice President, Marketing for Sanctuary Records Group, she reported to Tom Lipsky on such diverse projects as KISS, Robert Plant, Morrissey, The Allman Brothers, and Tegan & Sara.
 She also oversaw Music World Entertainment releases such as Ray J, Earth Wind & Fire and Kool & The Gang.
-Scarpulla left Sanctuary in 2006 to become Senior Vice President of Marketing & Creative Services at Roadrunner Records, a position she held for seven years.
+Scarpulla left Sanctuary in 2006 to become Senior Vice President of Marketing & Creative Services at Roadrunner Records, a position she held for seven years before joining Lipsky at Loud & Proud Records.

-Scarpulla has a strong commitment to mentorship, making teaching a central tenet of her work ethic and philosophy.
-At Mercury, PolyGram, Columbia, Atlantic and Sanctuary she groomed several assistants, coordinators, and interns into successful music industry executives, many of whom hold VP titles today.
+Scarpulla has a strong commitment to mentorship, making teaching a central tenet of her work ethic.
+Throughout her career, she groomed several assistants, coordinators, and interns into successful music industry executives, many of whom hold VP titles today.
 Scarpulla is also on the Grammy Awards’ annual screening committee for pop/rock/R&B formats.
-She is a voting member of the National Academy of Recording Arts & Sciences, New York chapter.
+She is a voting member of the Recording Academy.

 Karen Long – Director of Finance and Administration